electric-eloquence/requerio/docs/methods.md

 | classes | `string`\|`function` | A space-separated string, or a function that returns a space-separated string. |

 ### removeData(name)
 Remove a previously-stored piece of data.
-Does not affect HTML attributes in the DOM.
+Does not affect HTML data attributes.

 | Param | Type | Description |
 | --- | --- | --- |